 Vital to the space race will be the ability to create cost-effective materials for projects on the moon, Mars, and beyond.AON3D, a Canadian-based company, is on a space race mission, raising 11.5 million dollars in a funding round with this aim, and bringing them a step closer to launching a lunar lander to the moon.

 If it works, AON3D could be the first to land 3D-printed tools on the moon.

 The increased funds grant the company’s 3D printing skills access to a large market, including Astrobotic, a company aiming at creating parts for a lander with the potential of being the first 3D printed vehicle to soft-land on the moon since Apollo 17, named the Peregrine lander.

-According to CEO AON3D Kevin Han in a press release.”The future of the 3D printing space is more open source and economical, So there is increased access to the same hardware by both top firms and small businesses.
+According to CEO Kevin Han in a press release “The future of the 3D printing space is more open-source and economical, So there is increased access to the same hardware by both top firms and small businesses.

 “AON3D and our AON M2+ printer are modelled with this in mind.

-We have backers convinced of our vision, and partners like Astrobotic that place Confidence in our hardware.”
+We have backers convinced of our vision and partners like Astrobotic that place confidence in our hardware.”

 The Peregrine lander